 Luckily, in 2013, I started my DRM-free search and found out exactly what I'd been missing.
 This time, Juliet's novels weren't in dead-tree format.
 The process of digitising her back catalogue breathed new life into a series that traditional bookshops and publishers had moved away from.
 You'd have to ask the author to see if it was a worthwhile endeavour, but for readers at least, it's all good.

-Mark Coker, CEO of Smashwords, has always promoted the idea of the immortal e-book.
-While high-street bookshops will rotate their stock and eventually remove older titles (physically destroying them in the process), e-books can have a never-ending shelf life.
+Mark Coker, CEO of Smashwords, has always promoted the idea of the 'immortal e-book'.
+While high-street bookshops will rotate their stock and eventually remove older titles (sometimes physically destroying them in the process), e-books can have a never-ending shelf life.

-As authors begin to take ownership of reverted book-rights and start to consider how to introduce new readers to their works, they are realising an opportunity to refresh, consolidate and enhance their titles with additional material or supporting resources.
-Look at Melville House's Hybrid Books or McKenna's own maps, gazetteer, information on runes, and elemental and aetheric magic systems. :) These author-created resources lead new readers on to more current works, such as McKenna's series' that are being sold by Solaris in its Rebellion Bookshop.
+As authors take ownership of reverted book-rights and consider how to introduce new readers to their works, they are realising an opportunity to refresh, consolidate and enhance their titles with additional material or supporting resources.
+Look at Melville House's Hybrid Books or McKenna's own maps, gazetteer, information on runes, and elemental and aetheric magic systems.
+These author-created resources can lead new readers on to their latest titles.